City of Lima

 Geography

-Lima is located next to the Pacific Ocean where there are arid deserts and valleys on the Rímac, Lurín and Chillón rivers.
+Lima is located next to the Pacific Ocean where there are arid deserts and valleys over the Rímac, Lurín and Chillón rivers.
 The city is flanked by Andean foothills.
 The average altitude of its territory is only 100 meters above sea level.

 Map